 Why we picked the Garmin Forerunner 645 Music

 The Garmin Forerunner 645 is capable of storing up to 500 songs and easily syncs with select music streaming services, including Spotify.
 Although the device comes with a hefty price tag, it delivers a powerful punch.
 Garmin packed the Forerunner 645 Music with sensors, including a real-time compass, gyroscope, accelerometer, thermometer, barometric altimeter, and the Garmin Elevate wrist heart rate monitor.
 During our own time spent with the wearable, we found it to still get an accurate heart rate reading with the band fixed less tightly on the wrist than other models, such as the Fitbit Ionic.

 Although Garmin hasn’t adopted a touchscreen like its Apple and Fitbit competitors, its five buttons around the watch face are still easy to use.
 A traditional circular face will appeal to many and its 1.2-inch diameter looks great on small or large wrists.
 The Forerunner 645 is especially useful to runners, featuring stride length, cadence, vertical ratio, ground contact time, and balance readings.

 Its companion Garmin Connect app makes it easy for you to collect and utilize all your fitness data while also offering a Challenge tab which allows you to create challenges with your friends.
 Perhaps its best feature is the built-in GPS which means you won’t have to tote around a bulky smartphone.
-Featuring seven days of battery life as a smartwatch or five days with music and GPS active, there’s not much to dislike about the Forerunner 645.
+Featuring seven days of battery life as a smartwatch or five days with music and GPS active, there is not much to dislike about the Forerunner 645 Music.

-Why you should buy this: It’s designed for outdoor enthusiasts with the most accurate GPS mapping to date.
+Why you should buy this: It’s designed for outdoor enthusiasts with the most accurate and detailed GPS mapping to date.

 Who’s it for: Fitness enthusiasts who love to exercise outdoors.